-Transmission Owners will provide the criteria used to develop the voltage schedule or reactive power schedule to the Generation Owner within 30 days of receiving a request.
-The Transmission Owner will notify PJM if unable to provide the criteria to the Generation Owner within 30 days of receiving the request.
+Transmission Owners shall will provide the criteria used to develop the voltage schedule or reactive power schedule via eDART to PJM the Generation Owner within 30 days of receiving a request from PJM.
+PJM will use the eDART tool to provide the criteria received from the Transmission Owner to the Generation Owner.
+Transmission Owners have the ability to submit criteria into eDART at any time and shall update the criteria whenever a change has been made.
+The Transmission Owner will shall notify PJM if unable to provide the criteria to the Generation Owner within 30 days of receiving the a request.